-The national measures aimed at protecting the marine environment (see thematic chapter Nature and environment) do not cover military activities (marine environment Law of 20 January 1999).
-The military activities can only be subjected to a permission or authorisation as a result of a common recommendation by the minister whose authority includes the protection of the marine environment and by the minister of Defence.
-In such a case, the permission or authorisation is granted by both ministers.
-The marine environment Law states that the military authorities, in consultation with the minister responsible for the protection of the marine environment, must make every effort to prevent damage and environmental disturbance, without jeopardising the deployment of the armed forces.
+The national measures aimed at protecting the marine environment (see thematic chapter Nature and environment) are in force on military activities, with the exception of activities of the Belgian Armed Forces or allied forces, which are urgent or essential for the protection of public order and public security, including the defence of national territory (Law of 16 December 2022).
 Degraer et al. (2011) proposed a number of measures to mitigate the impact of military shipping, the detonation of ammunition at sea, the use of sonars, chemical pollution, etc. In this context, Belgian Defence has purchased 'pingers' to chase off marine mammals during mine sweeping exercises or during the detonation of underwater ammunition.

 The testing of nuclear weapons in the BNS has been prohibited by law since 1966 (5 August 1963 - Convention for the banning of experiments with nuclear weapons).
 The abandonment of nuclear weapons or weapons of mass destruction outside territorial waters has been prohibited since 1973, and from 1999 onwards, this ban applies to the entire BNS based on the Law of 18 August 1972 (GAUFRE project BELSPO).
-In 2017, the fourth periodic evaluation was concluded regarding the objectives set in the OSPAR strategy for radioactive substances (OSPAR IA 2017).
+In 2023, the fifth periodic evaluation was published regarding the objectives set in the OSPAR strategy for radioactive substances (OSPAR QSR 2023).
 The results suggest that the member states involved are making good progress in preventing radioactive pollution in the marine environment.
+New strategic and operational objectives to further reduce radioactive pollution have been set in OSPAR's North East Atlantic Environment Strategy.